-Course title Laboratorium zaawansowanej chemii - chemia bionieorganiczna / Advanced chemistry laboratory - bioinorganic chemistry

-ECTS code 13.3.0433

-Name of unit administrating study

-Faculty of Chemistry

-Studies

-Field of study Type Form

-Chemistry Masters Full-time studies

-Teaching staff

-dr hab.
-Dagmara Jacewicz, prof. nadzw., dr Aleksandra Tesmar, dr Dariusz Wyrzykowski

-Forms of classes, the realization and number of hours ECTS credits 1 A. Forms of classes, in accordance with the UG Rector's classes - 20 h regulations tutorial classes - 2 h laboratory classes student's own work - 3 h B. The realization of activities laboratory experiments, in-class learning Total: 25 h - 1 ECTS C. Number of hours 20 h laboratory class 10tat.
-25 II - 1 EC15

-The academic cycle

-2019/2020 winter semester

-Type of course obligatory Language of instruction Polish Teaching methods Form and method of assessment and basic criteria for evaluation or examination requirements Practical laboratory work - chemical experiments, analysis of obtained results and discussion A. Final evaluation, in accordance with the UG study regulations lab classes - Course credit with a grade B. Assessment methods Lab classes - completion with note C. The basic criteria for evaluation or exam requirements Lab classes - execution of laboratory exercises, correct preparation of reports from conducted laboratory work, obtaining a positive assessment from a test that includes laboratory exercises

-Required courses and introductory requirements

-Completed inorganic chemistry course

-Aims of education

-- a continuation and extension of the course of inorganic, physical and coordination chemistry - the aim of the course is to acquaint students with the fundamental procedures of the examination of compounds of biological interest - this laboratory is intended to familiarize students with a designing of an experiment, an interpretation of the data and the methods of a visualization and a presentation of the results - a presentation the most important contemporary issues related to the investigation of the biological properties of the compounds based on the chemical tests - a development of the ability for planning and carrying out a single-handed experiments as well as for interpreting obtained data
+Course title Laboratorium zaawansowanej chemii - chemia bionieorganiczna / Advanced chemistry laboratory - bioinorganic chemistry ECTS code 13.3.0433 Name of unit administrating study Faculty of Chemistry Studies Field of study Туре Form Chemistry Masters F ull-time studies Teaching staff dr hab.
+Dagmara Jacewicz, prof. nadzw., dr Aleksandra Tesmar, dr Dariusz Wyrzykowski Forms of classes, the realization and number of hours ECTS credits 1 A. Forms of classes, in accordance with the UG Rector's regulations laboratory classes B. The realization of activities classes - 20 h tutorial classes - 2 h student's own work - 3 h laboratory experiments, irC.Number of hours20 h laboratory class • Total: 25 h - 1 ECTS S The academic cycle First year, winter semester Language of instruction Polish Teaching methods Form and method of assessment and basic criteria for evaluation or examination requirements Practical laboratory work - chemical experiments, analysis of obtained results and discussion A. Final evaluation, in accordance with the UG study regulations lab classes - Course credit with a grade B. Assessment methods Lab classes - completion with note C. The basic criteria for evaluation or exam requirements Lab classes - execution of laboratory exercises, correct preparation of reports from conducted laboratory work, obtaining a positive assessment from a test that includes laboratory exercises Required courses and introductory requirements Completed inorganic chemistry course Aims of education a continuation and extension of the course of inorganic, physical and coordination chemistry the aim of the course is to acquaint students with the fundamental procedures of the examination of compounds of biological interest this laboratory is intended to familiarize students with a designing of an experiment, an interpretation of the data and the methods of a visualization and a presentation of the results a presentation the most important contemporary issues related to the investigation of the biological properties of the compounds based on the chemical tests a development of the ability for planning and carrying out a single-handed experiments as well as for interpreting obtained data Course contents Laboratory techniques used for investigating of coordination compounds.

-Course contents

-Laboratory techniques used for investigating of coordination compounds.

 The stopped flow method for studying reaction kinetics.
 Isothermal titration calorimetry for studying macromolecule - ligand interactions.
 The use of various buffer solutions for the preparation of biological samples for chemical tests.
 Familiarizing with the support of computer programs used for analysis and presentation of the results obtained.